Model architecture: Masked Language Model

 Model performance is only currently reported on English benchmarks.
 Multilingual benchmarks will be reported in the future.

-Embeddings may be used for purposes such as estimating semantic similarity between two sentences, choosing a sentence which is most likely to follow another sentence, sentiment analysis, topic extraction, categorizing user feedback or flagging messages.
+Embeddings may be used for purposes such as estimating semantic similarity between two sentences, choosing a sentence which is most likely to follow another sentence, sentiment analysis, topic extraction, or categorizing user feedback.
 Performance of embeddings will vary across use cases depending on the language, dialect, subject matter, and other qualities of the represented text.

 Always refer to the Usage Guidelines for guidance on using the Cohere API responsibly.
 Additionally, please consult the following model-specific usage notes: